Ashwi-Shah/Laksh/README.md

 <h1> Laksh: Job Opportunity Platform</h1>
 <h2>Project Description</h2>
-Laksh is a web application designed to connect job seekers with potential employers.
+<p>Laksh is a web application designed to connect job seekers with potential employers.
 It provides a user-friendly platform for companies to post job openings and for individuals to discover suitable positions.
-Laksh aims to streamline the recruitment process by offering features for both companies and job seekers.
+Laksh aims to streamline the recruitment process by offering features for both companies and job seekers.</p>
 <br>
 <h2>Key Features</h2>
   <h3>Dual Modules:<h3>